 Luckily, shredded coconut is gluten free, so it is great to use in recipes.
 For this recipe, I highly recommend using unsweetened shredded coconut.
 This recipe uses condensed milk, which is already really sweet.

 You can easily make this coconut macaroon recipe dairy-free by using coconut condensed milk.
-You can find this at most grocery stores or Amazon.
+You can find this at most grocery stores or on Amazon.

 If you love coconut as much as I do, you must try my Gluten Free Cowboy Cookies recipe too!